Has this ever happened to you? Surely it has, maybe even today:

 You wake up with the best of intentions, in a good mood, and you even have a list of the things you want to accomplish.

-You do your “morning thing”, whatever that may be, you head off to work (or home office for some) and the momentum is building in a positive way.
+You do your “morning thing”, whatever that may be, you head off to work and the momentum is building in a positive way.

 You’re not even thinking about it, you’re in the flow of life, kicking butt and taking names, and then BOOM, around mid-morning, some irritating lousy interruption crashes in to what was shaping up to be a lovely day.